 Select Type > Insert Special Character > Markers > Current Page Number.
 Once you have completed this step a capital "A" will automatically appear.
 The capital " A" represents the " A" parent page.
 You can select, Command + A, and edit the character to any font, size, alignment and color to match the style of your document.

 We are now going to create the adjacent page number.
 However we need to switch back to the selection tool first (Escape + V).
 In my document I have set the left hand page up first.
 So, instead of going through the steps again, to place the right hand number we will simply copy (Command + C) and paste (Command + V) the text box you have just formatted.

 Position this text box on the right hand page, go to the paragraph palette and change the alignment to align right.

 You can now switch back to your main pages, you will find that every page is numbered.
-You will also notice that it is not possible to edit the numbers, this is because they are located on the master page and not the main document.
-To edit the number go back into the master page and use the techniques outlined in steps 1-6.
+You will also notice that it is not possible to edit the numbers, this is because they are located on the parent page and not the main document.
+To edit the number go back into the parent page and use the techniques outlined in steps 1-6.

 To start page number 1 on the second page of the document go back into the options menu for the page palette and make sure that 'allow document pages to shuffle' and 'allow selected spreads to shuffle' is not selected.
 To deselect highlight all of the pages by clicking on the first page, hold down shift and then click on the last page in the document.
 Go back into the page options menu and deselect.